 Lariam is another name for mefloquine drug.
-The Defence Forces prescribe Lariam to prevent malaria in Irish Soldiers while abroad.
+The Defence Forces provide Lariam to prevent malaria in Irish Soldiers while abroad.
 Side effects include depression, neurological disorders, anxiety, hallucinations.
 It should never be prescribed to anyone who has suffered these side effects previously.
-The manufacturer withdrew the drug from public sale in Ireland and claims this was unrelated to the side effects.
-Worryingly, the Defence Force continue to prescribe Lariam to Irish Soldiers.
+The manufacturer withdrew the drug from public sale in Ireland and stating this was unrelated to the side effects.

 Effects on the Soldiers Lives

 Sadly, over 7,000 Irish soldiers deployed overseas were prescribed this drug.